-Mrs McKinney confirmed that arrangements are in place for onward referral in respect of specialist treatments.
+Ms Kelly confirmed that arrangements are in place for onward referral in respect of specialist treatments.
 A policy and procedure and template referral letters have been established.

-Staff meetings are held on a monthly basis to discuss clinical and practice management issues.
+Staff meetings are held on a regular basis to discuss clinical and practice management issues.
 Review of documentation demonstrated that minutes of staff meetings are retained.
-Staff spoken with confirmed that meetings also facilitated informal in house training sessions.
+Staff spoken with confirmed that meetings also facilitated informal and formal in house training sessions.

 Staff confirmed that there are good working relationships and there is an open and transparent culture within the practice.
 A breaking bad news policy in respect of dentistry was in place.

-Eight patients who submitted questionnaire responses indicated that they get the right care, at the right time and with the best outcome for them and indicated they were very satisfied with this aspect of care.
-Comments provided included the following:
+All of the 18 patients who submitted questionnaire responses indicated that they get the right care, at the right time and with the best outcome for them.
+All patients indicated that they were very satisfied with this aspect of care.
+No comments were included in submitted questionnaire responses.